-Dr John Magorrian , a Fellow and Tutor in Physics, teaches maths, quantum mechanics and general relativity.
+Dr John Magorrian , a fellow and the tutor in physics, teaches advanced mathematics, quantum mechanics and general relativity.
 His research focuses on astrophysics, specifically galaxy dynamics, supermassive black holes and the interstellar medium.

-Dr Malcolm John is a Fellow and Tutor in Physics who teaches maths particle physics.
-He is a Royal Society Research Fellow, working on heavy flavour particle physics, CP violation in the Standard Model, and the development of pixel detectors and RICH counters.
+Dr Malcolm John is a fellow and tutor in physics who teaches mathematics, relativity and particle physics.
+He is a Royal Society research fellow, working on quark-flavour particle physics, CP violation, and the development of future pixel detectors.

 About the Course

-Unlike at most other universities in England, in Oxford one's activities are divided between the University and the College.
-In this respect, Physics is like other subjects in Oxford.
+Unlike most other universities, at Oxford academic responsibilities are divided between the University and the College.
+In this respect, physics is like other subjects in Oxford.
 Thus the lectures are arranged on a University basis, and students from the different colleges attend them together.
 Similarly, the examinations and laboratory work are University activities.
 On the other hand, your accommodation is arranged through the College, and most students eat the majority of their meals in the College Hall.
-Your immediate social circle will probably be centred on the College, but because of the college system, your friends will have a wide variety of academic interest, not be restricted to your own subject.
-Your weekly tutorials are also a College matter and over the years, you are likely to grow stimulating academic relationships with your tutors The College contains ample opportunities for a wide variety of sports and activities in addition to the many societies and clubs organised at a University level.
+Your immediate social circle will probably be centred on the College, but because of the college system, your friends will have a wide variety of academic interest, not be restricted to your own pursuit.
+Weekly tutorials are also a College matter and over the years, you are likely to grow stimulating academic relationships with your tutors The College contains ample opportunities for a wide variety of sports and activities in addition to the many societies and clubs organised at a University level.

 Physics at Oxford

 Every student has at least one tutorial a week.
-Extra tutorials are arranged for students taking special subjects, and in the first year there are two tutorials each week (one each in Physics and in Mathematics).
-In general first, second and third year tutorials are in pairs or small classes, and sometimes you have tutorials on your own.
+Extra tutorials are arranged for students taking special subjects, and in the first year there are two tutorials each week (one each in physics and in mathematics).
+In general, first, second and third year tutorials are in pairs or small classes, and sometimes you have tutorials on your own.
 Such close attention to your academic success is one of the great advantages of studying at Oxford.
 The fourth year needs highly specialist teaching so the physics department arranges classes with experts in their field.

-At Jesus College there are three permanent physics fellows who are regularly joined by two or three external tutors to cover all the main branches of Physics.
-This has the big advantage that most tutorials for Jesus Physics students are given by their own College Tutors, who know them personally and are interested in their progress and welfare.
-This has resulted in Jesus students achieving excellent results, which are among the very best in the University.
-Because the tutorials are given to just one or two undergraduates at a time, they can be matched to the individual student’s needs.
-Their purpose is to guide you through the course, to ensure that you are making the progress of which you are capable, and to help you enjoy your course and life in Oxford.
+At Jesus College there are three permanent physics fellows who are regularly joined by two or three external tutors to cover all the main branches of modern physics.
+The benefit is that most Jesus physics tutorials are given by a familiar College tutor, who knows the students personally and is interested in their progress and welfare.
+This has helped Jesus College students achieve excellent results, amongst the very best in the University.
+Because the tutorials are given to just one or two undergraduates at a time, they can be matched to the individual student’s interests and needs.
+Their purpose is to guide you through the course, to ensure that you are making the progress of which you are capable, and to help you enjoy your academic emergence and the widest choice of professional career.

-Typically, your tutor will set you work to do one week, and then discuss it during the next tutorial.
-You are encouraged to bring any problems that you have encountered, any points from lectures or books that are obscure, topics that particularly interest you, etc. Your tutor, of course, also helps you decide what career would be most suitable for you, as well as more specific choices related to the University course.
+Typically, your tutor will set you work to do one week in advance to be handed in and discussed during the next tutorial.
+You are encouraged to bring any problems that you have encountered, any points from lectures or books that are obscure, topics that particularly interest you, etc. Your tutor is, of course, also there to help during stressful times and talk though choices related to the University course and beyond.

 There are no Joint Schools for Physics offered at Jesus College.

-As there is a relatively strong bias towards Mathematics in the course, it is essential to study both Physics and Mathematics to A2 level.
-A good number of successful students have also taken Further Mathematics at A2 or AS level, but although this is desirable, it is not essential.
-Mechanics modules are the most helpful if you have the choice.
+As there is a strong bias towards mathematics in the course, it is essential to study both physics and mathematics to A2 level.
+A good number of successful students have also taken further mathematics at A2; although this is desirable, it is not essential.
+Mechanics and statistics modules are the most helpful if you have the choice.
 Candidates are selected on performance in a written test (PAT) and interview if shortlisted, as well as on the basis of academic record (e.g. GCSEs) and potential, as shown by their UCAS reference,

 All candidates will be required to sit the Physics Aptitude Test (PAT) at their school on the 4 November 2015.
-The PAT consists of two one-hour written tests (one in maths, one in physics) and is administered by the Admissions Testing Service, and the registration deadline is 15 October 2014.
+The PAT consists of two one-hour written tests (one in maths, one in physics) and is administered by the Admissions Testing Service.
+Registration is obligatory and the deadline is the 15 October 2015.
 For further details please see About the Physics Aptitude Test .
 The PAT consists of two one-hour written tests (one in Maths, one in Physics) at school in early November.
-Candidates may be required to bring examples of school or written work to the interviews.
+Occasionally, candidates may be asked to bring examples of school work to the interview.

 Deferred Entry: Applications for deferred entry to Jesus College are welcomed.
-You must apply for deferred entry at the time of application to Oxford: you cannot change your mind after an offer has been made.
-Please refer to departmental web sites for subject-specific advice.
-You should be aware that applicants who are offered places for deferred entry will generally be among the strongest of the applicants.
+You must apply for deferred entry at the time of application: you cannot change your mind after an offer has been made.
+You should be aware that applicants who are offered places for deferred entry will be among the strongest of the applicants.
 We only accept a deferral for one year and are unlikely to offer more than one or two deferred places per subject in order not to disadvantage the following year's candidates.
 In some cases, an applicant for deferred entry may be offered a place for non-deferred entry instead; please read your offer carefully.
 If you require any further advice, please contact the Admissions Officer .

 Postgraduate Studies and Careers